 Choose a font which will primarily be used for titles, this should really be big, bold and eye-catching.
 A second font which will be used for text which is to add a little further context to the title.
-Then, a third font which will be reserved for the body of text.
+Then, a third font which will be reserved for the body of the text.
 I suggest using a font typeface with different weightings to uphold consistency.
 As well as, using a few other defined fonts to represent your brand, because different circumstances may suit different fonts.

 Often, it is best to choose a few different variations of fonts which look slightly similar and for platforms.
 Such as, when using Adobe Suite, Email Templates, Content, Website, Blogs, you need to use your Brand typography.
 But this typography may not render properly for Microsoft Suite etc. So it can be beneficial to have a secondary Brand typography guideline which suggests fonts if the primary option is not available.
-This secondary typography should be email client friendly.
+This secondary typography should be email client-friendly.

-Don't forget to describe in your brand guideline how you would like this typography to be used.
+Don’t forget to describe in your brand guideline how you would like this typography to be used.
 Is it left-aligned?
-Centered?
+Centred?
 What is the spacing between lines?
 Include all these elements in your Brand Style Guide.

 Imagery is one of the most important elements of Marketing, period.
 Megabrands use every feature of their imagery, down to the hue to represent their brand and impress their look into the mind of their consumers.